 Notification.
-You are responsible to notify the Administrative Office of any dependent(s) change in status.
+You must notify the Administrative Office if any dependents have a change in eligibility status.
 If you fail to properly notify the Plan when your dependent no longer qualifies as a Covered Dependent and payments are made for services Incurred after your dependent's coverage ends, you will be held financially responsible to reimburse the Plan for any and all overpayments.
+The right to elect COBRA continuation coverage will also be lost if timely notification isn't given, as described in the COBRA section of this document.